DabloDV/RVAS/README.md

 ### Setup instructions

-First, these all prerrequisites to run the code:
+First, these are prerrequisites to run the code:

 - Python 3.8+ needed
 - PostgreSQL 13+ needed with a database named vip_medical_group